InfinityCliff/Donchian_Channel/README.md

 2. Run Add_Trends.py
     - opens pickled data files
     - adds trends based on pre-defined ranges from viewing order data
+3. Run BreakSR.py
+    - opens ..wStats
+    - merged indicator with history
+    - determines when support/resistance line is broken
+    - pickles history_M_Indicator.pickle

+4. Check_PL.py
+	- "should" search through price history data (history_M_Indicator.pickle) and find where the price [bar-1] breaks the support or resistance line
+	- then will look forward to determine if BUY & SELL will end in a profit or a loss
-need to look into module to chart order data and maybe run an MA to set/help determine trends
+	- plan is from here to determien if there is some correlation between PL's and some of the indicator data to determien when to open order and what type of order it should before need to look into module to chart order data and maybe run an MA to set/help determine trends

 old 3.
 Was looking to use Compute_Indicators.py & Indicators.py to add indicators in python, but decided against it.  - may not compute exactly the same as in MT4, will ultimately be time consuming and due to first reason not ultimately worth it